 - In-services: Twice a year, staff in-services covering a range of clinical issues will be led by a staff member or invited speaker.
 Past in-services have addressed attention deficit, eating disorders, substance abuse, among others.

 - Educational Seminars: Throughout the course of the year, trainees will attend weekly educational seminars led by a member of the psychotherapy staff.
 The seminars are organized into 3-4 week blocks and cover a wide range of clinical and theoretical topics.
 Past seminars have included psychodynamic theory and practice, dialectical behavioral therapy, neuroscience, multicultural and diversity issues, and psychotherapy in a college context.

 Candidates for Training and the Selection Process

-Trainees typically come from social work and clinical psychology programs and have had one or two years of previous practicum experience.
+Trainees typically have had one or two years of previous practicum experience.
 Preference is given to applicants who have had at least one year of experience as a psychotherapist.
 We also welcome post-doctoral candidates.
 In the past, some trainees have stayed on for a second year of training.
 Each year, we typically accept four trainees.
 The selection process involves being interviewed by several staff members and attending a staff meeting.

 Training Program Specifics

-- Training program runs from September-May (approximately 35 weeks and 4 weeks vacation)
+- Training program runs from September-May (approximately 35 weeks; includes 4 weeks of vacation)